Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Be sure to communicate regularly with your customers and inform them about your value proposition, how you can help them solve their needs, and why they should stick with you.

-Share the same values as your audience — a lot of the time, customers will choose you because you share the same values.
+A lot of the time, customers will choose you because you share the same values.

-This may be related to their lifestyle, sustainability and saving the environment or helping those in need.
-Be sure to let them know what your brand values as a company and engage with like minded customers on your social media channels.
+This may be related to their lifestyle, sustainability and saving the environment, or helping those in need.
+Be sure to let them know what your brand values as a company and engage with like-minded customers on your social media channels.

-Handle bad publicity — no company is immune to bad publicity.
+No company is immune to bad publicity.

+You might not be able to prevent bad PR, but you should always act accordingly when it comes up.
 Otherwise, you might lose a lot of customers.
 This happened with Netflix when they decided to increase their pricing and split up their streaming service and DVD-by-mail service.

 So, here’s what to do when this happens:

-- Admit your mistakes and make apologies
+• Admit your mistakes and make apologies

-- Try your best to help all people who have been affected
+• Try your best to help all people who have been affected

-- Explain why the mistake happened and what you learned from it
+• Explain why the mistake happened and what you learned from it

-- Let people know how this crisis will allow you to serve customers better in the future
+• Let people know how this crisis will allow you to serve customers better in the future

-Always increase pricing with a value offer — when you have to increase prices, make sure to communicate how this will result in the customer receiving a more valuable experience.
+When you have to increase prices, make sure to communicate how this will result in the customer receiving a more valuable experience.

-Always have someone to answer questions and help customers — handling customer support might be tough, especially if you’re a small company and have a lot of questions coming in from customers.
+Handling customer support might be tough, especially if you’re a small company and have a lot of questions coming in from customers.

 If you can’t handle it yourself, you may want to consider outsourcing it.
 There are a number of companies that are well-trained and will learn and answer everything about your product.

-To build a successful subscription ecommerce business, you not only need to acquire new customers, but retain your current ones.
+To build a successful subscription ecommerce business, you not only need to acquire new customers but retain your current ones.